There Will Be Violence

 There Will Be Violence is the third studio album by American Christian deathcore band Impending Doom and was released worldwide on July 20, 2010, via Facedown Records.
 It is the first with drummer Brandon Trahan, formerly of xDeathstarx.
 Trahan was asked by former bandmate Cory Johnson to join Impending Doom after drummer Isaac Bueno left the band prior to the recording of the album.
 It also the first album not to feature founding member Manny Contreras on guitar, although he is credited with writing some of material on the record.

 Critical reception

-The album received limited but generally positive reviews, despite the mixed to negative reception from fans.
+The album received generally positive reviews.
 Of the reviews collected, the NewReview gave the album a perfect 5 out of 5 and stated: "Impending Doom has found their niche in the metal market by skillfully balancing brutality and finesse.
 They have taken the lessons learned from previous albums and evolved into the band they were always meant to be."